apache/doris-website/versioned_docs/version-2.1/query/join-optimization/bucket-shuffle-join.md

 |   |  equal join conjunct: `test`.`k1` = `baseall`.`k1`
 ```

-The join type indicates that the join method to be used is：`BUCKET_SHUFFLE`。
+The join type indicates that the join method to be used is:`BUCKET_SHUFFLE`。

 ## Planning rules of Bucket Shuffle Join